FLM Aviation

 FLM Aviation was a German aviation company based at Kiel-Holtenau Airport.

 History

-The company was founded in 1976 by Ernst-Otto Mohrdiek near Hamburg Airport, Uetersen founded and subsequently took on its operations.
+The company was founded in 1976 by Ernst-Otto Mohrdiek near Hamburg Airport, Uetersen, and subsequently started operations.
 On 1 February 2013, the company had to apply for insolvency.

 Operations

-A Manx2 branded FLM Aviation owned Dornier 228.

 FLM Aviation mainly flew executive charter flights, but also sightseeing, cargo and ambulance flights.
-At times FLM Aviation operated scheduled flights on behalf of dauair and for Manx2 to and from the Isle of Man.
+At times FLM Aviation operated flights on behalf of dauair and for Manx2 to and from the Isle of Man.

 Fleet

 As of September 2010, the FLM Aviation fleet consisted of the following aircraft: